hotdoy/grav-theme-wheat/README.md

 - Merge the pull request into master.
 - Create a new release using the version number as tag.
 - Github Actions should take over and push your changes.

-## Tenets

-- Stick to mobile
-- Always choose the maintainable solution.
-- Time is money, so keep it light and fast.
-- Think about the added value.
-If something does not add value, ditch it.
-- Never block the user's journey unless it prints money.
-- Your site should be like a Call of Duty map.
-User should never get trapped in a corner.